ConduitNetwork/docs/getting_started/appliance_setup/appliance_setup.rst

 When the license is accepted, your license details will populate in the Current License section.

-If you receive an error message and your license is not accepted, please check it was copied in full and then contact your |morpheus| representative.
-You can also verify the License Key and expiration at https://www.morpheushub.com.
+If you receive an error message and your license is not accepted, please check it was copied in full and then contact your |conduit| representative.
+You can also verify the License Key and expiration at https://www.conduithub.com.